geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - SuggestedSPI
      - Y
      - Suggested plugin for reading the image files.
+   * - SuggestedFormat
+     - N
+     - Suggested GridFormat for reading the image files.
    * - Envelope2D
      - N
      - Envelope for the mosaic formatted as ``LLX,LLY URX,URY`` (notice the space between the lower left and upper right coordinate pairs).